-- 1) Attend 3 days of orientation trainings and submit evaluation form. - If any part of orientation training is missed due to illness or pre-approved vacation, the trainee is expected to obtain/read the information and find a time to review the content with intern's supervisor as soon as possible. - 2) Participate in Sanctuary Module Training of Trauma Informed Care. - 3) Provide therapeutic activities that emphasize family therapy, but may also include parenting, group therapy, and individual therapy (18-22 year olds). - Most cases will require incorporation of psychoeducation related to parenting skills and child development. - Risk assessment and safety planning will be conducted on an as-needed basis. - 4) Provide school-based consultative services at the Highridge School a minimum of one morning each week (guidelines are outlined in Handbook). - 5) Complete pre- and post-assessments of each family therapy case (with family consent) to monitor treatment outcomes. - 6) Complete intake assessments. - Assignments will vary based on demand and schedule. - 7) Complete all documentation in a timely manner.

-- Case notes must be entered within 2 business days. - All phone calls, significant interactions, and information about clients should be documented within 2 business days. - Intake reports must be submitted within 2 business days. - Genograms must be provided to supervisor before the 2nd session. - Psychosocial summary drafts must be submitted to supervisor before the 4th session. - Treatment plans must be submitted to supervisor before the 4th session. - Closing summaries must be completed within 5 business days of the final session. - 8) Complete psychological evaluations in a timely manner. - Consultation with referring therapists regarding psychological evaluation referral questions is expected prior to testing. - Parent interview should be completed prior to testing session(s) with youth. - All interviews and administration of evaluation measures should be completed within 2 weeks (or 3 weeks under special circumstances and with supervisor approval). - Evaluation reports are to be completed in a timely manner, with an initial draft due no later than 2 weeks after administration of assessment measures are complete.
+- 1) Attend 4 days of orientation trainings and submit evaluation form. - If any part of orientation training is missed due to illness or pre-approved vacation, the trainee is expected to obtain/read the information and find a time to review the content with intern's supervisor as soon as possible. - 2) Participate in Sanctuary Module Training of Trauma Informed Care training modules. - 3) Provide therapeutic activities that emphasize family therapy, but may also include parenting, group therapy, and individual therapy (18-22 year olds). - Most cases will require incorporation of psychoeducation related to parenting skills and child development. - Risk assessment and safety planning will be conducted on an as-needed basis. - 4) Once a treatment outcome measure is identified by the Division, trainees will be expected to complete pre- and post-assessments of each family therapy case (with family consent). - 5) Complete intake assessments. - Assignments will vary based on demand and schedule. - 6) Complete all documentation in a timely manner. - Case notes must be entered within 2 business days. - All phone calls, significant interactions, and information about clients should be documented within 2 business days. - Intake reports must be submitted within 2 business days. - Genograms must be provided to supervisor before the 2nd session. - Psychosocial summary or case formulation drafts must be submitted to supervisor before the 4th week.
+Intake Assessments may be used in lieu of psychosocial summaries to demonstrate this skill. - Treatment plans must be submitted to supervisor before the 4th session. - Closing summaries must be completed within 5 business days of the final session. - 7) Complete psychological evaluations in a timely manner. - Consultation with referring therapists regarding psychological evaluation referral questions is expected prior to testing. - Parent interview should be completed prior to testing session(s) with youth. - All interviews and administration of evaluation measures should be completed within 2 weeks (or 3 weeks under special circumstances and with supervisor approval). - Evaluation reports are to be completed in a timely manner, with an initial draft due no later than 2 weeks after administration of assessment measures are complete.
 Awaiting return of self-report measures should not delay this timeline.
-Second drafts should be completed no more than 1 week after the initial draft is returned with feedback. - Subsequent revisions should be turned in within 24 hours. - Feedback session with the family regarding evaluation results and recommendations should be scheduled within 1 week of the signed final report. - 9) Send case notes to supervisor for approval until permission is granted to finalize notes independently. - Psychosocial summaries, treatment plans, and closing summaries are automatically sent to supervisor for approval. - 10) Attend, participate in, and present cases with supplemental audio/video recordings during weekly group supervision (2 hours). - A minimum of 2 case presentations is expected. - 11) Conduct a minimum of 1 live session with at least one clinical supervisor observing prior to the final evaluation. - Other team members may be invited to observe the live session, depending on availability. - 12) On occasion, the trainee may be expected to help with duties of a clerical or statistical nature. - 13) Learn and comply with policies and procedures, confidentiality, and ethical guidelines. - 14) Complete all evaluation forms (e.g., self, supervisor, program, didactic training). - 15) Satisfactorily complete any due process and/or remediation plans.
+Second drafts should be completed no more than 1 week after the initial draft is returned with feedback. - Subsequent revisions should be turned in within 24 hours. - Feedback session with the family regarding evaluation results and recommendations should be scheduled within 1 week of the signed final report. - 8) Send case notes to supervisor for approval until permission is granted to finalize notes independently. - Intake reports, psychosocial summaries, case formulations, treatment plans, and closing summaries should be sent to their direct supervisor in a password protected Word document for review before being entered into CMP.